-Because the need is so great, others at a school often are called upon to play a role in addressing MH and psychosocial problems of youth and their families.
-These include other health professionals (such as school nurses and physicians), instructional professionals (health educators, other classroom teachers, special education staff, resource staff), administrative staff (principals, assistant principals), students (including trained peer counselors), family members, and almost everyone else involved with a school (aides, clerical and cafeteria staff, custodians, bus drivers, para-professionals, recreation personnel, volunteers, and professionals-in-training).
-In addition, some schools are using specialists employed by other public and private agencies, such as health departments, hospitals, and community-based organizations, to provide MH services to students, their families, and school staff.
+Because the need is so great, others at a school often are called upon to play a role in addressing problems of youth and their families.
+These include health professionals (such as school nurses and physicians), instructional professionals (health educators, other classroom teachers, special education staff, resource staff), administrative staff (principals, assistant principals), students (including trained peer counselors), family members, and almost everyone else involved with a school (aides, clerical and cafeteria staff, custodians, bus drivers, para-professionals, recreation personnel, volunteers, and professionals-in-training).
+In addition, some schools are using specialists employed by other public and private agencies, such as health departments, hospitals, and community-based organizations, to provide services to students, their families, and school staff.

-Delivery Systems & Formats

-As outlined in Table 2, all this activity is provided through five major delivery mechanisms and formats.
-(For more on this, see the major report prepared in 2001 by the Policy Leadership Cadre for Mental Health in Schools.)
+Delivery Systems & Formats As outlined in Table 2, all this activity is provided through five major delivery mechanisms and formats.
 Despite the range of activity, it is common knowledge that few schools come close to having enough resources to deal with a large number of students with MH and psychosocial problems.
-Moreover, as is the case with most professionals who come to schools directly from pre-service programs, those hired for their mental health expertise still need considerably more training once they arrive at a school site.
-Those school personnel who are called upon to address MH and psychosocial concerns without training related to such matters clearly have even greater needs for capacity building and supervision.
+Moreover, as is the case with most professionals who come to schools directly from pre-service programs, those hired for their expertise still need considerably more training once they arrive at a school site.
+Those school personnel who are called upon to address specific problems without training related to such matters clearly have even greater needs for capacity building and supervision.
 Unfortunately, there is little systematic in-service development to follow-up pre-service education.

-Delivery Mechanisms and Formats
+Student Support Delivery Mechanisms and Formats